When Good Ghouls Go Bad

-When Good Ghouls Go Bad is a 2001 Fox Family television film based on a book by R. L. Stine.
+When Good Ghouls Go Bad is a 2001 Fox Family television film directed by Patrick Read Johnson, commissioned for the network's 13 Nights of Halloween program block.

+Based upon a concept by R. L. Stine, the film's screenplay was written by Johnson and John Lau.
+Stine then wrote a full novelization of the film as a tie-in.
+It stars Christopher Lloyd.

+Plot

 The story is set in the fictional town of Walker Falls, Minnesota, during the Halloween season.
-It stars Christopher Lloyd and was directed by Patrick Read Johnson, who also co-wrote it.

-Plot

-Danny Walker (Joe Pichler), and his father, James (Tom Amandes), who has gotten a divorce from his wife, have just moved to the town of Walker Falls from Chicago so his father can fulfill his dream of re-opening the family chocolate factory.
-Danny and James are staying with James' father, known by all as "Uncle Fred" (Christopher Lloyd).
-Uncle Fred is considered crazy and is a bit childish, but Danny loves him very much.
-Danny dislikes his new life in Walker Falls, and it seems no one likes him, especially the football coach Mike Kankel (Joe Clements) and his son, Ryan (Craig Marriott), the school's biggest bully.
-The only people who seem to be nice to Danny are his crush, Dayna Stenson (Brittany Byrnes) and Taylor Morgan (Imelda Corcoran), the school nurse, James' childhood friend, and Dayna's mother.
+Danny Walker and his father, James, recently divorced, have just moved to the town of Walker Falls from Chicago.
+James plans to fulfill his dream of re-opening the family chocolate factory.
+Both father and son are staying with James' father, known by all as "Uncle Fred".
+Uncle Fred is considered crazy and is a bit childish, but his grandson loves him very much.
+Danny dislikes his new life in Walker Falls, and it seems nobody likes him, especially the football coach Mike Kankel and his son, Ryan, the school's biggest bully.
+The only people who seem to be nice to Danny are Dayna Stenson, a schoolgirl he has a crush on, and Taylor Morgan, the school nurse, James' childhood friend, and Dayna's mother.

 Danny is surprised by how few decorations are up with Halloween only a week away.
 The people of Walker Falls do not seem to be making any effort at all to celebrate the holiday.
-Sheriff Ed Frady (Alan Flower) even takes down the decorations that Danny puts up.
-When walking home from school, Ryan and his pal, Leo (Daniel Karr) push him into the cemetery, lock the gate, and tell him that Walker Falls does not celebrate Halloween because of the legend of a curse.
+Sheriff Ed Frady even takes down the decorations that Danny puts up.
+When walking home from school, Ryan and his pal, Leo push him into the cemetery and tell him that Walker Falls does not celebrate Halloween because of the legend of a curse.

-20 years ago, Curtis Danko (Brendan McCarthy), an artistic boy, was ostracized by "normal" people.
+20 years prior, Curtis Danko, an artistic boy, was ostracized by "normal" people.
 When a competition was held for all the eighth graders to design a sculpture of their personal hero, Curtis kept his project covered during the day, then came to school at night to work by the light of captured fireflies.
 On Halloween night, Mike Kankel and his friends were walking by the school when they saw Curtis from the window, at work on his sculpture.
-When Kankel returned the next day, he noticed the kiln had been on all night and ran all out of fuel.
-He opened the door and found Curtis's charred skeleton and a message in the ashes, saying that if the town ever celebrated another Halloween, he would come back and destroy them all.
+When Kankel returned the next day, he noticed the kiln had been on all night and ran out of fuel.
+He opened the door and found Curtis's charred skeleton and a message in the ashes, allegedly saying that if the town ever celebrated another Halloween, he would come back and destroy them all.
 Kankel was struck blind for three days after seeing Curtis' finished statue.
 Everyone in the town believed the threat and, since then, Halloween has never been celebrated.